tilezen/joerd/docs/index.md

 ### Credits

-Many thanks to Amazon for providing EC2 and S3 resources for processing and distributing v1 elevation tiles as part of their public data initiative!
+Many thanks to Amazon for providing EC2 and S3 resources for processing and distributing v1 terrain tiles as part of their public data initiative!

 ### Additional resources